cubiclabs/GenericAPIWrapper/README.md

 ```

 ### Default settings at runtime
-You can modify default settings using a hepller function `setSetting()`.
+You can modify default settings using a helper function `setSetting()`.
 For example:

 ```
 api.setSetting("cookies", {